-Clifford and Peggy were in the line leaving the classroom.
+Clifford (with whom I first came in contact in 1964 when we attended the seventh grade together) and Peggy (with whom I first came in contact in 1964 when we attebded the seventh grade together)were in the line leaving the classroom.
 When Clifford broke off from the line, I asked him if he were going out to the car.
 Maybe my paper was in the car.
 I might sneak away from the line of students and go with him to the car to get it.
 Clifford, however, was going somewhere else.
 I decided I would just stay in the line and try to go to the car when the line filed outside.

 Dream Epics Home Page